ibra101408/finance/README.md

 Provide a short introduction to your project, what problem it solves, and its main functionalities.

-## Features
+# Features

-- User authentication with Passport.js
+- **User Authentication with Passport.js**: Secure user login and registration using Passport.js for authentication.
-- Session management with express-session and connect-mongo
+- **Session Management with express-session and connect-mongo**: Persistent session storage and management using MongoDB.
-- CRUD operations for Todos and Finance
+- **CRUD Operations for Todos and Finance**: Create, Read, Update, and Delete operations for managing tasks and financial records.
-- EJS templating for rendering views
+- **EJS Templating for Rendering Views**: Dynamic HTML rendering using Embedded JavaScript (EJS) templating engine.
+- **Friend Requests**:
+   - **Send Friend Requests**: Users can send friend requests by entering the email of another registered user.
+   - **Accept or Reject Friend Requests**: Users can accept or reject incoming friend requests.
+   - **Delete Friends**: Users can remove friends from their friends list.

 ## Technologies